 This is a major update to my research series on this 1930s jewelry manufacturer, containing a number of newly discovered examples and design elements.
-Because there are so many, I’ve grouped them according to my purely arbitrary 🙂 categories established in the previous posts according to their overall style.

 I was really surprised when I saw this because it’s the first time I have seen this flower-and-leaf pendant!
 I’ve never seen them produce a purely naturalistic design element before, but this is absolutely all original and definitely theirs.
-This double mesh tube chain can be seen in several of their other designs.
+This tubular mesh chain can be seen in several of their other designs.
 The necklace is 16” long (not including the pendant).
 This necklace “anticipated” the 1960s by about thirty years!

 This is a four-shades-of-green version of the brown(s) necklace that was seen in Part Four.
 It is 16” long.
 The clasp for this type of endcap (and for the circle ones) was a “link lookalike” hook, as is shown in the second photo.